Kolob Canyons | Andrew Burr

 From Springdale, follow S.R.
 9 to S.R.
 17 and take I-15 north.
 From Cedar City, head south on I-15 for 25 miles.
 From either direction, you'll want to take exit 40 on I-15 toward Kolob Canyons.

-There are no campgrounds in Kolob Canyons; it’s only backcountry camping at designated sites and a permit is required.
-Day hikers should plan to bring all the water they’ll need, but those heading out a bit farther can expect to find water at one of the 17 backcountry campsites along La Verkin Creek or at Beatty Spring.
+Day hikers should bring all the water they need, but those heading out a bit farther can find water at one of the 17 backcountry campsites along La Verkin Creek or at Beatty Spring.
 Plan to treat water from the creek, as the sites are downstream from the agricultural zone higher on the plateau.

 Previous Image Next Image